Does Operational Excellence Matter to You?

 See What the Entropy Survey Can Do for Your Company

-The greater the rate of growth and change, the faster the increase in complexity, and the harder and more time consuming it can be to overcome these three core organizational challenges.
+These three challenges are ongoing.
+The greater the rate of growth and change, the faster the increase in complexity, and the harder and more time consuming it can be to overcome them.

 What Is Entropy Anyway?

 “… if your theory is found to be against the Second Law of Thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation.”

 The most fundamental truth in the universe (and in business too!) is that every organization has finite energy at any given point in time.
 Period.
 This is why you need to breathe and eat.
 It is why you need connections with family and friends and stimulation from Netflix and social media.
 It is why your business needs new sales and capital.
 If no new energy is coming in, the system is going to fail.
 Every isolated system fails.

 The reason why an organization needs new energy from outside itself is because entropy, the universal force that causes things to fall apart, is always present.
 The greater the entropy within a system, the more internal problems it has and the harder it is to grow, evolve, and make progress.

 In case this concept is not fully clear yet, I’ll share a metaphor for entropy that may help in understanding.
 If your organization was a ship instead of a business, entropy would be akin to having a hole in the hull.
 The bigger the hole, the more problems this causes along the journey.
 It’s hard to sail fast and far when you are constantly taking on water, right?